By: Elena Roman

 Simple math will show you both leaves, despite these different strategies, would receive equal amounts of sunfleck per year.
 Which brings us to the second part of the answer to our still-standing question… Why the holes?

-As far as natural selection is concerned, what matters is not the average performance of the two leaves (which is the same), but the variability, and variability is quite bad for the smaller, entire leaf.
+As far as natural selection is concerned, what matters is not the average performance of the two leaves (which is the same), but the variability.
+Variability is quite bad for the smaller, entire leaf.
 Imagine these leaves as investors acquiring a dividend, reinvesting that dividend to acquire more carbon.
 The entire leaf is the risk-taking investor: it may experience high returns, but at the expense of predictability and reliability (occasional bad years depress yield more than occasional good years increase it).
 The larger, holey leaf is savvy–it will experience lower returns, but they are steady and reliable.
 For example: A sum invested for three years yields a 10% return each year, while another sum invested for three years yields 5%, 10%, 15% per year.
 Both maintain the same yearly average percent return, but the variable rate of the investment yielding the 5%, 10%, and 15% returns per year delivers an average return less than the consistent 10% returns per year (the more variable returns result in 9.92% returns per year, compared to 10% of the less variable returns).
 Now, this may not seem like a significant difference per year, but it is still less.
 Not to mention the more variable things get, the worse the variable rate.

 This is what is considered a Big Idea in evolutionary biology; evolutionary changes reducing variability tend to get selected, even if they do not change average performance.
 So remember: the fables were right.
 Slow and steady does win the race!